gshowalt/VirusPopModel/README.md

 *Figure 1: Density plot of observed virus-to-bacteria ratios in sea ice brines (reds) and seawater (blues).*

->Still editing this

->Despite the potentially important role of viruses within sea ice brines, little is known about the infection or population dynamics of phage-host systems in sea ice owing largely to logistical challenges of the environmental system.
-Beyond the obvious challenges of working in a cold environment relatively,  - direct field sampling : short time frame, destroys environment, patchy!, often limited by cost/time - laboratory analogues : imperfect example of complex systems, especially regarding viruses (biased toward infectivity)- omic investigations: large unknown, similar constraints of field-based work In the absence of robust community-led microbial science for Arctic sea ice, the described sampling constraints and
->Modeling is a good way to synthesize data we do/generate hypotheses for other types of observations.

->While phototrophs, largely diatoms, contribute the most biomass to these communities in sunlit seasons, heterotrophic bacteria, largely Flavobacteria and Gammaproteobacteria (up to 75% of the community), can achieve high densities in sea ice, up to 10^7 cells per milliliter of brine (Boetius et al., 2015).
-Evidence suggests that heterotrophic bacteria at low temperatures such as those experienced in sea ice require high concentrations of organic substrate to maintain activity and sustain growth (Pomeroy and Wiebe, 2001).
-In sunlit seasons, organic carbon is readily available, because net autotrophic sea ice microbial communities produce up to hundreds of milligrams of carbon per meter squared per day (Mikkelsen et al., 2008; Boetius et al., 2013).
-However, wintertime SIMCOs, dominated by heterotrophic bacteria (Deming, 2010; Boetius et al., 2015), must rely on organic substrates trapped and concentrated in the brine during the freezing process (Thomas et al., 1995; 2001; Meiners & Michel, 2017).
-How viruses may influence organic matter recycling within sea-ice brines, especially in bacterially dominated sea ice, is unknown.

-is this the pace to include background on relative contact rate?

 **We hypothesize that, as a result of physical concentration enhancing viral infection, viruses within sea ice brines may play an out-sized role in facilitating carbon cycling by contributing dissolved organic carbon to sea ice brine DOC pools in the form of lytic material.**